 Although some alumni contribute generously to their alma mater, the burden of student loan payments and the lack of an established career limit the ability of many recent grads to give.

 Crowdfunding’s inherent appeal to small donors makes it the ideal platform for raising contributions from alumni of all income levels, allowing even “small” donors to feel that they can have a meaningful impact.

-Penn State Schreyer Honors College utilized a crowdfunding campaign in 2014 to raise money for a hunger-relief effort the college had undertaken.
+Penn State Schreyer Honors College utilized a higher ed crowdfunding campaign in 2014 to raise money for a hunger-relief effort the college had undertaken.
 The campaign was 100% funded by encouraging donations as low as 25 cents.

 Crowdfunding Campaigns Create Enthusiasm

 Nothing builds enthusiasm among a group so much as having a common cause, and few groups are more willing to embrace a cause than recent college graduates.

 When the University of Maryland needed a Windsond weather balloon, it turned to crowdfunding to raise the needed capital.
 From donations as low as $10, UMD raised $10,395֫—148% of its $7,000 campaign goal.
 Not impressed?
 What if I told you that the Windsond campaign is only one of nearly 60 crowdfunding projects UMD has launched, with 45 of those having been fully funded?
 Clearly, UMD’s stated goal to “launch big ideas to change the world” has snowballed into a successful funding platform, where, as they say, nothing breeds success like success.

 A survey conducted by the American Dream Composite Index indicates that the majority of crowdfunding donors are in the 24-35 age bracket.
 With crowdfunding being primarily a digital phenomena, it lends itself as the perfect platform for engendering the philanthropic spirit among young people, who are, of course, more likely to embrace any and all things digital.